InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.1.md

 When it comes to implementing pagination, there are subtleties that implementers must consider to ensure correct implementation, otherwise an infinite loop or missing ads could occur.

 In order to address this, Ad Management API uses a timestamp + ID pattern similar to that [described here]([https://phauer.com/2018/web-api-pagination-timestamp-id-continuation-token/]).
+The beginning timestamp for ads returned in the collection of ads is given by the "auditStart" query parameter.
+This timestamp is based on "lastmod" from the Audit object of the ads.
+The "paginationId" query parameter is the beginning ID for ads returned, and is used for fetching subsequent pages.

-The following needs to be covered:
+The following needs to be covered to ensure correct implementation:
 * The collection of ads returned for each page does not contain records repeated from the prior page (unless the timestamp for last modification has changed since the last request)
 * No ads are skipped even if there is an identical timestamp for multiple ads.
-* Ads returned in a [collection of ads](#collectionofads) must be sorted by the "lastmod" timestamp ascending and the "id" ascending, in that order.
+* Ads returned in a [collection of ads](#collectionofads) must be sorted by the "lastmod" timestamp ascending and the "paginationId" ascending, in that order.
+* * While examples here use numeric values for "paginationId", this is not required.
+For example, in a given integration between a DSP and exchange, the DSP's ad IDs might be used, and these might be alphanumeric strings.
+All that is essential is that sort is consistent.
-* When only "auditStart" is specified for the request, any ads with a "lastmod" **greater than** the specified timestamp will be returned (up to the maximum of number of ads an exchange is willing to return per page).
+* When **only** "auditStart" is specified for the request, any ads with a "lastmod" **greater than** the specified timestamp will be returned (up to the maximum of number of ads an exchange is willing to return per page).
-* When "auditStart" and "id" are both specified for the request, any ads with a) "lastmod" **equal to** the specified timestamp and "id" **greater than** the specified ID or b) "lastmod" **greater than** the specified timestamp will be returned (up to the exchange's maximum per page).
+* When "auditStart" and "paginationId" are **both** specified for the request, any ads with a) "lastmod" **equal to** the specified timestamp and "paginationId" **greater than** the specified ID or b) "lastmod" **greater than** the specified timestamp will be returned (up to the exchange's maximum per page).

 # Appendix D: Resources <a name="appendixd_resources"></a>